FHA Loans in California

 But here’s what hasn’t changed one bit.
 Regular working people still need a realistic way to buy their first home.
 Not everyone has rich parents or trust funds.

 FHA program lets you buy with just 3.5% down payment.
 Government-backed financing designed specifically for folks without massive savings accounts.
+Need help with that 3.5%?
+Elite Grant programs offer rapid-forgiveness down payment assistance for qualified FHA buyers.
 Check purchase loan options if you’re ready to buy.

 Federal Housing Administration insures these loans.
 That backing means lenders relax their normal requirements.
 Less-than-perfect credit?
 Seen it thousand times.
 Small down payment?
 Welcome to California.
 Most people in that exact boat.